LAB02-Research/HASS.Agent/README.md

 To use notifications, you'll need to install the <a href="https://github.com/LAB02-Research/HASS.Agent-Notifier" target="_blank">HASS.Agent Notifier integration</a>.
 This can be done through <a href="https://hacs.xyz" target="_blank">HACS</a> or manually.

-You'll also need to open the configured port in the firewall of the receiving devices (default `5115`).
+You'll also need to open the configured port in the firewall of the receiving PC (default `5115`).
 During the onboarding process, HASS.Agent will offer to do it for you.
 If you want to do so manually, you can run this command in an elevated prompt:

 `netsh advfirewall firewall add rule name="HASS.Agent Notifier" dir=in action=allow protocol=TCP localport=5115`